epsilonr/tracermenu/README.md

 # [Tracers]

 * Plugins uses clientprefs.
-* Only players with a flag or admins can use tracer color menu.
+* Only players with "a" flag or admins can use tracer color menu.

 ### Commands